hygenec2olkid/concert-assignment/README.md

 # concert-assignment

-A full-stack web application for managing concerts and seat reservations.
+Web application for managing concerts and seat reservations.

-The system allows users to view concerts, check seat availability, and reserve seats and admin can create, delete concerts and see history.
+Users can:
+- Able to view all concerts (included out-of-ticket concerts)
+- Able to reserve seats - 1 seat per 1 user
+- Able to cancel reserve seats
+- Able to view own reservation history

+Admins can:
+- Able to create / delete concerts
+- Able to view users reservation history

+---

 # 📦 Tech Stack